 Stay with it

 Don’t get discouraged if it takes some time to find a rhythm.
 If you go over budget the first month, then take some time to understand why.
 Don’t jump to making any adjustments to your budget.
 Stay with it for a while and work hard to build new habits.

 Creating and following a budget can be likened to working out at the gym.
 We inherently know that it’s good for us.
 Most of us want to work out regularly.
 Many of us even have a pretty good idea of what it takes to get in shape.
 However, how easy it is for the best intentions to fall flat without some guidance and accountability?
 Those that bring in a fitness trainer as their partner are getting guidance, the right exercises to do, and accountability.
 This yields results.

 This is what Wacek Financial Planning can bring to you and your family finances.
 My hope with this series is to inspire my readers to focus on the things they can control in order to build a stronger financial future for themselves.
 My passion is to help my clients discover how much they can in fact control when it comes to their personal wealth; then show how this leads to a brighter and more generous financial future.
 I work with individuals and families around the country and find joy in their success.
 I am here to help you, too.
 The first call is always free.

 About Wacek Financial Planning

-Founder Ben Wacek is a fee-only, Certified Financial Planner™ who has a passion to help people of all income levels make wise financial decisions and steward their resources from an eternal perspective, using Biblical principles.
+Founder Ben Wacek is a fee-only Certified Financial Planner™ and Certified Kingdom Advisor® who has a passion to help people of all income levels make wise financial decisions and steward their resources from an eternal perspective using Biblical principles.
+Based in Minneapolis, MN, he works with clients both locally and virtually throughout the country and abroad.
 If you’d like to learn more about Wacek Financial Planning, please visit www.wacekfp.com.